Human bonding: Human–animal bonding

 A child bonding with a cat.
 Human to animal contact is known to reduce the physiological characteristics of stress.

 The human–animal bond can occur between people and domestic or wild animals; be it a cat as a pet or birds outside one's window.
-The phrase "Human-Animal Bond" also known as HAB began to emerge as terminology in the late 1970s and early 1980s.
+The phrase "Human-Animal Bond" or HAB began to emerge as terminology in the late 1970s and early 1980s.
 Research into the nature and merit of the human–animal bond began in the late 18th century when, in York, England, the Society of Friends established The Retreat to provide humane treatment for the mentally ill.
 By having patients care for the many farm animals on the estate, society officials theorized that the combination of animal contact plus productive work would facilitate the patients' rehabilitation.
 In the 1870s in Paris, a French surgeon had patients with neurological disorders ride horses.
 The patients were found to have improved their motor control and balance and were less likely to suffer bouts of depression.

-During the 1820-1870s, America's Victorian middle class used the human-animal bond to aid in children's socialization.
+During the 1820s to 1870s, America's Victorian middle class used the human–animal bond to aid in children's socialization.
 This was an entirely gendered process, as parents and society believed only boys had an innate tendency towards violence and needed to be socialized towards kindness and empathy through companion animals.
-Over time pet keeping to socialize children became more gender neutral, but even into the 1980s and 90s there remained a belief that boys especially benefited from pet keeping due to the fact that it was one of only ways they could practice nurturing given the limiting gender norms.
+Over time pet-keeping to socialize children became more gender neutral, but even into the 1980s and 90s there remained a belief that boys especially benefited from pet-keeping due to the fact that it was one of only ways they could practice nurturing given the limiting gender norms.

-An example of the Human-Animal Bond can be seen during World War I on the Western Front with horses.
-The use of this animal was widespread as over 24,000 horses and mules were used in the Canadian Expeditionary Force in World War I. The horse connection can be seen as horses were used to pull wagons for their drivers, as individual transport mounts for officers, and patients for veterinarians.
-When researching the human-animal bond, there is a danger of anthropomorphism and projections of human qualities.
+An example of the human–animal bond can be seen during World War I on the Western Front with horses.
+The use of this animal was widespread, as over 24,000 horses and mules were used in the Canadian Expeditionary Force in World War I. The horse connection can be seen as horses were used to pull wagons for their drivers, as individual transport mounts for officers, and patients for veterinarians.
+When researching the human–animal bond, there is a danger of anthropomorphism and projections of human qualities.